Consistant or Consistent: Which Spelling is Correct?

 Tip: Always remember, the “e” after “ist” is what makes it standard English.

-The Origin of Consistant Or Consistent
+The Origin of Consistant and Consistent

 The word consistent comes from the Latin “consistere”, meaning “to stand firm or together.”
 Over time, English adapted it to describe reliability, regularity, or harmony.